 Once you set your tile in the thinset on the floor and have it level, use the sharp edge of a tile tool to scrape away the thinset immediatly next to the tile (about 1/2 inch wide), so when you place your next tile, excess mortar has someplace to spread into and does not get pushed up into your grout line.

 Any residue of mortar left on the surface of the tile must be cleaned immediately to avoid staining.
 After allowing the area to dry completely, clean any excess adhesive or spots, if any, with a #180 or #220medium or fairly coarse sand paper.
 (If you use a fine sandpaper you can actually hone or polish the tile in that spot and it will show) See also more information on cleaning up after grouting in our printable Installation Instructions.

 If possible, try to find an installer who has had some experience with mosaico hidraulico/cement tile/Cuban tile.
-Check with the older craftsmen in your area, or those from Latin America, but be sure they can read English and read our Printable Cement Tile Installation Instructions.
+Check with the older craftsmen in your area, or those from Latin America, but be sure they can read our Printable Cement Tile Installation Instructions.
 If they can only read Spanish, that's no problem, just make sure to print a copy of our Spanish version: La Baldosa de Cemento Instalación.